How Odin's pricing works

 - Rolling Closes - If you wish to reopen a closed deal, or draw down some funds for a deal now and the rest later, you can do so, but this adds administrative complexity.
 All closes must be investments in the same company on the exact same legal terms, within six months of the first investment.
 In practice, Odin typically calculates initial fees on the first close, which are paid at that point.
 The additional Rolling Close fee plus any additional % fee is payable after the second close.

-- Follow-on Deals - We charge the same fee % for follow on deals as per initial deals into an investee company, however we offer lower minimum fee amounts.
+- Follow-on Deals - We charge the same fee % for follow on deals as per initial deals into an investee company, with the same fee caps.